-- 5. The correct options are a, b, c, and e.
-The responsibilities of people involved in the sale of cannabis in B.C. are described in the Cannabis Control and Licensing Act, Cannabis Control Regulation, Cannabis Licensing Regulation and the Cannabis Retail Store Terms and Conditions handbook. - 6.
+- 1. The correct options are a, b, c, and e.
+The responsibilities of people involved in the sale of cannabis in B.C. are described in the Cannabis Control and Licensing Act, Cannabis Control Regulation, Cannabis Licensing Regulation and the Cannabis Retail Store Terms and Conditions handbook. - 2.
 The correct answer is b.
 Cannabis must not be consumed in the store by anyone, at any time.
-Also, patrons are not allowed to touch the cannabis in the smell jars. - 7.
+Also, patrons are not allowed to touch the cannabis in the smell jars. - 3.
 The correct options are b and c.
-Open packages of cannabis must be kept on-site in a locked storage room. - 8.
+Open packages of cannabis must be kept on-site in a locked storage room. - 4.
 The correct options are a and c.
 A patron cannot purchase more than \$300 in gift cards in a single day.
 You must not sell gift cards to minors.
 If you think a patron could be under 19, request two pieces of valid ID to verify their age.
-Gift cards can be worth up to \$300 each, but may only be redeemed at one of the locations of the store where they were purchased-not at any other businesses. - 9.
+Gift cards can be worth up to \$300 each and can be redeemed at a licensed non-medical cannabis retail store, or a licensee's online system.
+They cannot be used at a non-cannabis business. - 5.
 The correct answer is b.
 The cannabis register is a way to account for all cannabis present in a retail store.
 Inspectors or police officers should be able to easily determine whether or not the cannabis in a store was lawfully purchased.